-In diplomacy Catherine's inexperience compelled her. during the first half of her reign, to be the pupil of Nikita Panin who, at first, exercised somewhat of a restraining But in every other department of affairs the Encyclopædists were her teachers; and to win their homage by realising their precepts was the motive power of all her actions.
-It is evident from her correspondence with Grimm.
-Voltaire, Diderot and D'Alembert that their approval, or rather adulation, was what Catherine valued most of all; and the philosophes were well content to be the advertisers, and even the sycophants, of a monarch so enlightened and also so exceedingly bountiful.
+In diplomacy Catherine's inexperience compelled her, during the first half of her reign, to be the pupil of Nikita Panin who, at first, exercised somewhat of a restraining But in every other department of affairs the influence.
+Encyclopædists were her teachers; and to win their homage by realising their precepts was the motive power of all her actions.
+It is evident from her correspondence with Grimm, Voltaire, Diderot and D'Alembert that their approval, or rather adulation, was what Catherine valued most of all; and the philosophes were well content to be the advertisers, and even the sycophants, of a monarch so enlightened and also so exceedingly bountiful.
 Catherine consulted her oracles almost day by day.
-All her enterprises and adventures, nay, her very thoughts, feelings, ideas, sentiments, friendships and amours. were minutely chronicled for their benefit and admiration, with an abundance of personal detail, which gives them, now, considerable historical value; and they are written in a style, less correct perhaps, but infinitely more piquant and original, than the correspondence of her French friends.
+All her enterprises and adventures, nay, her very thoughts, feelings, ideas, sentiments, friendships and amours, were minutely chronicled for their benefit and admiration, with an abundance of personal detail, which gives them, now, considerable historical value; and they are written in a style, less correct perhaps, but infinitely more piquant and original, than the correspondence of her French friends.

-All Catherine's grand schemes and magnificent projects, when directed towards the amelioration of the Russian people, came to naught partly because the Empress grew tired of there before they were half finished, and partly because, in the carce a part of her reign, foreign affairs claimed her exclusive no general But, in point of fact, Catherine lacked the moral eforehand for the true reformer, without which the most all the government powerless.
-We cannot imagine her sacrificine Presidents and benefit of her people after the heroic extended as they were able to apart from the desire for her own gratificingly in favour of the deal, no doubt, but she did it only that any mitigation thereof must also incur the just condemnation make life and property begins to build before he has count except a few of the nobles, ambitious undertakings proved miserable failures.
+All Catherine's grand schemes and magnificent projects, when directed towards the amelioration of the Russian people, came to naught partly because the Empress grew tired of them before they were half finished, and partly because, in the latter part of her reign, foreign affairs claimed her exclusive attention.
+But, in point of fact, Catherine lacked the moral earnestness of the true reformer, without which the most alert intelligence is powerless.
+We cannot imagine her sacrificing her life for the benefit of her people after the heroic example of Peter the Great.
+Unlike him, too, she had very little sense of duty apart from the desire for her own gratification.
+She did a great deal, no doubt, but she did it only to be talked about.
+She must also incur the just condemnation which falls on one who begins to build before he has counted the cost.
+All her most ambitious undertakings proved miserable failures.
 Catherine II was a very bold and a very clever woman, but the epithet "great" is woefully misplaced when applied to her.
 A glance at her domestic administration will, perhaps, justify a judgment which certainly runs counter to the common opinion.

-Catherine began with an attempt to recodify the laws of Russia by means of a "Giand Commission" of 564 members. to be elected from every class all over the country, who were to bring with them to Moscow lists of their guevances for consideration and redress.
-She herself had previously drawn up an elaborate nakaz, or "guide," for the instruction and direction of this Commission, every sentence of which is directly inspired either by Beccara's Dei delitti e delle pene, or by Montesquieu's L'Esprit des Lois.
-The latter book. which she called the "Prayerbook of Princes," was an especial favourite of the Empress.
+Catherine began with an attempt to recodify the laws of Russia by means of a "Grand Commission" of 564 members, to be elected from every class all over the country, who were to bring with them to Moscow lists of their grievances for consideration and redress.
+She herself had previously drawn up an elaborate nakaz, or "guide," for the instruction and direction of this Commission, every sentence of which is directly inspired either by Beccaria's Dei delitti e delle pene, or by Montesquieu's L'Esprit des Lois.
+The latter book, which she called the "Prayerbook of Princes," was an especial favourite of the Empress.
 The more practical of Catherine's advisers, specialists like Alexander Bibikov for instance, made no secret of their dislike of the whole project, which they regarded as premature and unworkable.
 Their criticisms, especially as regards the proposed emancipation of the serfs, contained in the manuscript draft of the nakaz, were so unsparing that the Empress abandoned that part of the scheme, and it was omitted from the printed nakaz altogether.
-On the other hand she insisted upon the abolition of judicial torture, on human tarian grounds.
+On the other hand she insisted upon the abolition of judicial torture, on humanitarian grounds.